kel-sakal-biyik/schiphol-graphql-client/README.md

 Good luck!

+When you are done or stuck just go to the step-1

+`git co step-1`

+# Angular CLI help
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.